kanjieater/GoldenDict-Toolbelt/config.md

 `audio` is the field where Audio in the clipboard will be copied automatically when the hotkey is pressed.

 `text` is the field where text in the clipboard will be copied automatically when the hotkey is pressed.
 It is typically the sentence or Expression field that contains a full phrase

+`crossProfileName` is the field where you can type in the name of your cross-profile sentence bank (Default value: "") | Sentence banks are basically huge databases of Anki Decks (usually subs2srs decks) that are separated from your main profile to save space